 As you know, we recently had the opportunity to digitalize recordings from Limerick fan Alan Martin’s early years collection.
 As he says, “I collected everything I could get my hands on over the 1st couple of years”.
 We can fairly say that Alan must be the first Cranberries fan, thus owning a unique collection.

-The first time he saw the “The Cranberry Saw Us” live was on October 25th 1990 at Cruises in Limerick.
-A shy singer, who he could barely hear, yet, from this “average performance”, “Dreams” caught his attention!
+The first time he saw the “The Cranberry Saw Us” live was on 25 October 1990 at Cruises in Limerick.
+A shy singer, who he could barely hear, yet, from this, “average performance”, “Dreams” caught his attention!